Some of the Worst EMC Design Guidelines

 Circuit Board Layout

-Circuits on a printed circuit board should be grouped by type with power circuits closest to the connector and high-speed digital circuit furthest from the connector.
+Circuits on a printed circuit board should be grouped by type with power circuits closest to the connector and high-speed digital circuits farthest from the connector.

 This design guideline (or variants that indicate other groupings) is probably responsible for more crazy board layouts than any other individual EMC design guideline.
 It ignores the fundamental idea that different boards have different functions.
 We have seen boards with very high speed digital signals routed all the way across the board in an attempt to keep the digital components away from the connector.